 The elf assigned to teach her archery had been dumbfounded.
-The elf in question, one of the marchwarden’s named Haldir, had sighed when she told him, in still fairly broken Sindarin, that she’d never used a regular bow.
+The elf in question, one of the marchwarden’s named Haldir, had sighed when she told him, in fairly broken Sindarin before he told her he could speak the common tongue and she sagged in relief, that she’d never used a regular bow.

 Looking at the target punctured by ten shots, all of which were at least in the inner ring at a hundred yards, then at Haldir Buffy rubbed the back of her head sheepishly.

 “You lied to me didn’t you, you were a marksman wherever you’re from weren’t you?”
 Haldir accused with a smirk.

 “No!
 I’m not lying, this is pretty much the first time I’ve ever held a bow.
 It’s just...”
 Buffy trailed off and Haldir stared at her expectantly.
 “One of the gifts given to me as a dagnir is that I instinctively know most weapons, including weapons I’ve never held before.”

 Haldir nodded for a moment, he’d been told about the shorter elf’s abilities, but he hadn’t known how much stock to put in her word.
 “It seems there is no reason to give you lessons in archery,” He remarked with a smirk.

 Buffy would have replied snarkily but a horn sounded and both snapped their heads in the direction.
 The horn sounded twice more in an obvious call for aid and without a word to Haldir Buffy was off, her feet carrying her faster than a horse could toward the horn.
 Getting closer she could sense why they’d blown a horn, it felt like a band of Goblins was trying to attack them as they entered Lothlórien.